 In March, there’ll be an ever-so-slight increase in rainfall, with an average of 93mm falling throughout the month.
 This is not much higher than you can expect at any other time of the year, so it shouldn’t be a huge factor when making your travel plans.

-Better yet, the temperatures in April continue on their upwards trend, with highs reaching an average of 78°F (25°C) and lows hitting a comfortable 54°F (12°C).
+Better yet, the temperatures in April continue on their upward trend, with highs reaching an average of 78°F (25°C) and lows hitting a comfortable 54°F (12°C).

 Good news!
 Despite the saying, “April showers bring May flowers,” Savannah is ahead of the game.
 April actually promises a slight decrease in rain, with an average of 76 inches over the span of the entire month.